parimalp/FPGA-Design-Flow-using-Vivado/lab1.md

 1. Make sure that the Micro-USB cable is connected to the JTAG PROG connector.

-2. The PYNQ-Z1 and PYNQ-Z2 can be powered through USB power via the JTAG PROG.
+2. The Boolean and PYNQ-Z2 can be powered through USB power via the JTAG PROG.

    Make sure that the board is set to use USB power.